E0SelmY4V/ScpoAPI/README.md

 - For Developer

-  Thought using the same data standard, developer can use less time to develop a new API.
+  Throught using the same data standard, developer can use less time to develop a new API.
 In addition, there are details and navigation page needn't program again for the new API.

 - For User